 Scoring/Reporting

 Although NBEO establishes overall pass-fail standards, it does not make licensure decisions.
 Licensure is the legal responsibility of the state boards of optometry, some of which require that candidates attain individual section standards.
 Therefore, it is possible for candidates to meet the NBEO threshold for passing, but not a state boards’ standards.
-To avoid confusion, all candidates are advised to contact the administrative offices of the state boards’ to which they seek licensure to fully understand the manner in which NBEO scores are utilized.
+To avoid confusion, all candidates are advised to contact the administrative offices of the state boards to which they seek licensure to fully understand how NBEO scores are utilized, and any additional jurisdictional requirements.

 SCALING AND REPORTING